emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/intro.md

 </blockquote>

-### Creating a Axion account {#creating-a-near-account}
+### Creating a Fermi account {#creating-a-near-account}

-The easiest way to create an account on Axion is using the [Axion Wallet](https://wallet.near.org/).
+The easiest way to create an account on Fermi is using the [Fermi Wallet](https://wallet.near.org/).
-Axion has several [development networks](/docs/concepts/networks) operating independently of each other with their own accountIDs.
+Fermi has several [development networks](/docs/concepts/networks) operating independently of each other with their own accountIDs.
 For this example, you'll create a new [`testnet`](/docs/develop/basics/create-account#creating-a-testnet-account) account.

-If you already have a Axion `testnet` account, you can [skip](#installing-the-near-cli) these steps.
+If you already have a Fermi `testnet` account, you can [skip](#installing-the-near-cli) these steps.

 #### 1. Reserve an Account ID {#1-reserve-an-account-id}